KJ21-ENG/crm-1/guides/call_log_employee_customer_migration_guide.md

 git commit -m "feat: Auto-generate customer names for unknown numbers

-- Modified get_customer_name_from_phone() to return 'Lead from call xxxxx xxxxx' when no contact/lead is found
+- Modified get_customer_name_from_phone() to return 'Call From xxxxx xxxxx' when no contact/lead is found
 - Updated mobile sync API to also use auto-naming logic for unknown customers
 - Ensures customer_name field is always populated instead of being empty
 - Makes it easier for users to identify and convert unknown contacts to leads

-Example: Unknown number 9876543210 becomes 'Lead from call 9876543210' This name can be changed later when converting to an actual lead."
+Example: Unknown number 9876543210 becomes 'Call From 9876543210' This name can be changed later when converting to an actual lead."
 ```